After Your Service

 When can I drive my vehicle?

 Since Lanolin never fully dries, you can drive your vehicle now.
-If it is raining, it can help to wait a few hours for the Lanolin to stiffen up a bit.
-If it's not raining, driving it is good - road dust/debris actually starts to coat and coagulate with the material, adding an additional protective layer.
+Driving it is good - road dust/debris actually starts to coat and coagulate with the material, adding an additional protective layer.
 Dusty/dirt roads are your friend in these first days!
 The material will stay tacky.

 Your first time driving